chhavi0987/Youtube-Clone/README.md

-# u-tube-clone
+# the project is utube-clone.
-a replica of utube
+# a simple and easy replica of utube